SPIX23/shaiya-solutions/ep3/readme.md

 * game.exe with antifreeze and exploit solutions

-* ps_gamedefs matching client version 40 with dd1, dd2, and stable erde mini boss ai and damage bugs resolved
+* ps_gamedefs matching client version 40 with dd1, dd2, and stable erde mini boss ai and damage bugs fixed